Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1315-1415

-Participants with varied backgrounds will share their experience and views in order to have an overview of prioritized Red Flags and measures in the topic of ‘observation’.
-The goal is to evaluate, in small groups, a set of red flags and measures and place them in different categories: high/medium/low and must-have/ nice-to-have/ not useful.
+Participants with varied backgrounds shared their experiences and views, which provided an overview of prioritized red flags and measures in the topic of ‘observation’.
+The goal was to evaluate, in small groups, a set of red flags and measures and place them in different categories: high/medium/low and must-have/ nice-to-have/ not useful.
 This exercise is based on doctoral research.
 At the end of the exercise, participants reviewed and reflected on their choices as compared to the research.
+Note: The downloadable cards are to be printed 2-sided: Side 1: Observation, Side 2: Logo.

 1315-1415